John Serry Jr.: Early career

-Serry began his musical education at the age four on the accordion under the instruction of his father John Serry,Compositions listed for the accordionist John Serry (1915-2003) on Worldcat Identitites at Worldcat.orgReference to John Serry - accordionist on musicbrainz.orgReference to John Serry (1915-2003) - composer of La Culebra for accordion (1950) and flute solo (1991 as dedicated to noted flautist Julius Baker at the Juilliard School of Music Library catalog online - Julicat at library.juilliard.edu.
-Accessed December 29, 2022. a noted concert accordionist and organist.Interview with John Serry: Can Jazz be a creative progressive art form?
-February 7, 2018 on jazzbluesnews.com.
-Accessed December 29, 2022.
+Serry began his musical education at the age four on the accordion under the instruction of his father John Serry, a noted concert accordionist and organist.
 These studies continued until the age of eleven, when he elected to concentrate on the piano and drums.

 In his teens, Serry studied percussion with Juilliard instructor Gordon Gottlieb and performed the Darius Milhaud Percussion and Paul Creston Marimba Concertos, the latter on a European tour with the Long Island Youth Orchestra (Summer 1973).
 In 1975, while a student at the Eastman School of Music, Serry was awarded Best Pianist, Best Composer-Arranger (Combo) and, as part of the group Auracle (then called Inner Vision), Best Combo in the 1975 Notre Dame Jazz Festival.
 The judges were Sonny Rollins and Jack DeJohnette, among others.
 Auracle was later signed to Chrysalis Records and recorded 'Glider' (1978) on which Serry played piano and keyboards and for which he composed four of the compositions.
 The album was co-produced by Miles Davis' producer, Teo Macero, and the group performed at the 1978 Montreux Jazz Festival.
 In 1980, Serry's first published classical works were entered into the Studio 4 catalogue, including 'Conversations for Timpani Duo', 'Duet for Percussion and Keyboards' and later (1988), 'Therapy' (for multiple percussion soloist).
 'Rhapsody for Marimba' ("Night Rhapsody") was published by Marimba Productions in 1980.